Frederick Gaudreau scores in OT, Wild beat Stars 3-2 - NewsBreak

 Frederick Gaudreau scores in OT, Wild beat Stars 3-2

-Gaudreau picked up a loose puck, skated into the Dallas zone and sent the puck past goalie Scott Wedgewood.
+Gaudreau took a long pass from goalie Marc-Andre Fleury, skated into the Dallas zone around Jason Robertson and sent the puck past goalie Scott Wedgewood.

+“I saw him out of the corner of my eye,” Fleury said.
+“I knew it was my chance.
+French sense.”

-Marc-Andre Fleury made 34 saves for Minnesota, allowing only Jason Robertson's two goals.
+Fleury made 34 saves for Minnesota, allowing only Robertson’s two goals.
 Wedgewood stopped 24 shots.

 Minnesota remained two points behind St. Louis for second place in the Central Division.
 The Blues won at Buffalo on Thursday night.

-Dallas earned a point for the overtime loss, moving the Stars into a tie with Nashville, which lost to Edmonton on Thursday night, in the Western Conference wild-card race.
+Dallas earned a point for the overtime loss, moving the Stars into a tie with Nashville, which lost to Edmonton on Thursday night, for the Western Conference wild-card lead.
 The Stars and Predators each have eight games remaining.

+The Wild have a game in hand going into their game Saturday at St. Louis, where they lost 4-3 in overtime just last Friday night.

+“We played a real good game in there,” Wild coach Dean Evason said.
+“Our confidence is good.
+Just the score didn’t go our way.
+It was real good game, and we had a real good game tonight.”

+Gaudreau said: “They’re big games, like playoff games.
+Everybody’s going for the two points.
+To get two points on the road is great.”

+“(Fleury) was looking like he was coming to me.
+If we had kept possession after that, I would have gone off the ice for a line change.”

-Fiala scored his 27th and 28th goals.
+Fiala scored his 27th and 28th goals, including his first short-handed goal.
 Robertson increased his team-leading total to 36.

+Fiala received an assist on Gaudreau’s goal for redirecting the puck after Fleury came out of the net.

+“I had my foot out and kicked it,” Fiala said.
+“It was lucky.

 Fiala ended Wedgewood’s hope of his second shutout in three nights by putting in a backhand from in front of the net just 2:14 into the game.
 Gaudreau set up Fiala with a pass from the right corner.